john-hen/KDE-diffusion/docs/implementation.md

 The Matlab implementation also bins the data somewhat differently in 1d vs. the 2d case.
 This minor inconsistency was removed.
-The change is arguably insignificant as far the final results are concerned, but is a deviation nonetheless.
+The change is arguably insignificant as far as the final results are concerned, but is a deviation nonetheless.
 In practical use, based on a handful of tests, both implementations yield indiscernible results.

 The 2d density is returned in matrix index order, also known as Cartesian indexing, in which the first index (the matrix row) refers